ajitsingh98/Data-Science-Interview-Questions-Answers/convolution_neural_networks.md

 ---

-16. As depicted in below figure, a filter is applied to a ×3 input signal.
+16. As depicted in below figure, a filter is applied to $a × 3$ input signal.
 Identify the correct choice given a stride of 1 and Same padding mode.

 <table align='center'>
   <tr>